 Walking pad remote control and desk setup

-GGR editor and certified personal trainer Nicole Davis tested the WalkingPad P1 (along with her husband) and found that it works well for people of various heights.
+GGR head of content and certified personal trainer Nicole Davis has the WalkingPad P1 at her house, and she’s been using it for over a year and a half now.
+She, along with her husband, found that it works well for people of various heights.

 “It feels pretty sizable, although a bit slimmer than a regular treadmill,” Nicole explains in our full WalkingPad Review.
 “It’s comfortable for me, but my husband has also used it comfortably and he’s 6 foot, 2 inches.”